Lettuce Types For Every Season

 I made some eggs with mushrooms and potatoes this morning for breakfast.
 They were delicious.
 I baked the bread.

 We have a new assistant who is part time.
 She came in and worked for four hours.
-Another one was maybe supposed to come but when I texted, she was busy.
+Another one was maybe supposed to come but when I texted, she said she was busy and did not know when she wouldn't be.
+So why ask us for a job then?

 It is now 2pm and I have been doing all sorts of Monday things.
 I have about one half of a mailbag filled with orders but I need to go pull some orders.
 That is what the second assistant was supposed to be doing today.
 There are about 86 left and we all know I won't get those pulled and closed today before the mailman gets here.
 Mondays are always our busiest days which is why it would be great to have someone here to pull orders then.